alphaXiv/TinyRecursiveModels/REPORT.md

-# Reproducing the TRM Paper: A Report on "Less is More: Recursive Reasoning with Tiny Networks"
+# Reproducing the TRM Pape:

-Yuvraj Singh
+## A Report on "Less is More: Recursive Reasoning with Tiny Networks"

-Created on October 20 | Last edited on October 21
+- Yuvraj Singh and team (@alphaXiv)

 ## TL;DR